mycielski/textract_study/readme.md

 Some code I've written when learning what is Textract and how to use it.

+The project also contains a shell script which uses the AWS CLI v2 to perform the same task.

 ## How to use it?

 1. Put your invoices in the `demo_data` directory.